Hello all! -new X100S guy.

 |Welcome to the Fuji X Forum, the world's largest online community of Fujifilm X camera users!

-Like most forums you must register to post in our community, this is a simple free process that requires minimal information.
+Registering is a simple process that requires minimal information.
 Become a part of the forum by signing in or creating an account.
 For your convenience you can sign in using Facebook, Twitter or Google.